 When you first start treatment you should be seen by a neurologist.
-Neurologists specialise in conditions like cluster headaches that affect the nervous system.
+Neurologists specialize in conditions like cluster headaches that affect the nervous system.
 Your usual doctor might also want to check how you're doing from time to time.

-Your doctor might also be able to put you in touch with a support group.
+Your doctor might also be able to put you in touch with a support group, or you could search online.